athowes/multi-agyw/README.md

 - [x] Extend Malawi model by adding more DHS surveys (will eventually require more model selection)
   - Temporal smoothing (random walk, what about interactions?)
   - Loss: current time or over all time?
+- [ ] Add report to calculate "fake" national-level FSW estimates from `sexpaid12m` in order to compare to Johnston et al., Laga et al.

 ### Medium priority